• Published January 7, 2025

 Understanding the nuances of social identity is critical for any people leader, because aspects of social identity affect how you lead and work with others.
 Approaching situations through a lens of social identity awareness can help you spot cases where people don’t feel enough psychological safety at work to share their perspectives freely, or when actions or decisions may be rooted in unconscious bias.

-Understanding social identity is also foundational to any organizational-level efforts to take action on DEI in the workplace and foster a more inclusive culture, which yields an organization that is more innovative, successful, and better prepared for the future.
+Understanding social identity is also foundational to any organizational-level efforts to foster a more inclusive culture — which yields an organization that is more innovative, successful, and better prepared for the future.

 4 Things to Know About Social Identity